Information for Participants

 may support the project in the future.
 Current or future sponsors will NOT have access to your identifying information.

 What do I do if I have been invited, and want to participate?

 If you have received a Participant Invitation Letter and are happy for UGICR to collect your data and would like to participate, you are not required to do anything.
 You will automatically be recruited two weeks after the date your invitation letter was sent.

 If you decide to take part, and later change your mind, you are free to withdraw from the registry at any stage.
 You can ask for your information to be deleted from the registry at any time.
 Please contact the registry on 1800 432 231 (Toll Free) or email@example.com.

 What is the purpose of this registry?

-The UGICR collects information about diagnosis, treatment and outcomes of individuals with upper gastrointestinal cancer.
-This information is used to measure the quality of care provided by hospitals and report on areas that could be improved.
+The UGICR collects information about diagnosis, treatment and outcomes of individuals with upper gastrointestinal cancer (oesophageal, stomach, pancreatic, liver or biliary system cancer).
+This information is used to measure the quality of care provided by hospitals and to help them understand how to improve care.

 What are the possible benefits of taking part?